odennav/kubespray-ansible-rhel/README.md

 ## ![k8s](https://github.com/odennav/terraform-k8s-aws_ec2/blob/main/docs/icons8-kubernetes-48.png)  Deployment of a Kubernetes Cluster with Kubespray

-This project automates the deployment of a kubernetes cluster with kubespray in CentOS VMs.
+This project automates the deployment of a kubernetes cluster with kubespray.

-Ansible and Bash scripts used to setup a kubernetes cluster.
+Ansible and Bash scripts are used to setup a kubernetes cluster.
 Vagrant is utilized to provision VMs.